 3.9 Doctors who train on a less than full-time basis will have the same entitlements to be used during their full-time equivalent training period.
 This means, for example, that an F2 completing the programme on a less than full time basis over 2 years will have one year’s full-time entitlement across those 2 years.

 3.10 F1 doctors can take up to 5 days’ study leave for Tasters, in which case their study leave allowance in F2 will be reduced to 25 days.
 For academic F1s, these 5 days will be used to support their additional educational activities and will not be available for Tasters.

 3.10.2 The LEPs will be responsible for recording the study leave that has been taken, so that this can be monitored across the programme.

-3.11 There should be no deduction from the study leave allowance for departmental teaching as it is not targeted to the foundation curriculum, not provided equally across all posts and trusts and the education centre has no control over whether it happens.
-The exception to this is the leave required to attend the GP learning sets; 5 days study leave.
-This means that between 12 – 17 days’ study leave should be available for all Peninsula F2s for further regional teaching attendance or independent use.
+3.11 There should be no deduction from the study leave allowance for departmental teaching as it is not targeted to the foundation curriculum, not provided equally across all posts and trusts, and the education centre has no control over whether it happens.
+The exception to this is the leave required to attend the GP learning sets (Peninsula only); 3 days (18 hours) study leave.
+This means that between 15 – 18 days’ study leave should be available for all Peninsula F2s for further regional teaching attendance or independent use.

 3.13 Conferences/courses outside of the UK will not normally be supported.
-Support will be considered for trainees attending an overseas conference to deliver an oral or poster presentation.
+Support will be considered for DiTs attending an overseas conference to deliver an Oral, poster or paper where the F2 is an author or co-author.
 These applications require Head of School approval.

 Summary table for use of F2 study leave time

-5 days teaching: minimum 4 days from regional teaching programme plus additional 6 hours foundation teaching (30 hours total)
+Suggest minimum 4 days (24 hours) from regional teaching Maxcourse programme plus an additional 6 hours foundation specific teaching (30 hours total)

 5 days Tasters (which can be taken in F1 for Taster and/or 1 day career planning)